DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 ## Generators and Boilerplates

 A lot of tools have been mentioned in this post in relation to setting up different parts of a **ReactJS** app.
-If you don't intend writing from scratch, there are lots of generators and boilerplates that tie all these tools together to give you a great starting point for your app.
+If you don't intend writing your app from scratch, there are lots of generators and boilerplates that tie all these tools together to give you a great starting point for your app.
 One fantastic one is [React Starter Kit](https://github.com/kriasoft/react-starter-kit).
 It has a [Yeoman generator](https://www.npmjs.com/package/generator-react-fullstack).
 It's an isomorphic web app boilerplate that contains almost everything you need to build a **ReactJS** app.
 Another boilerplate is [React Static boilerplate](https://github.com/kriasoft/react-static-boilerplate), it helps you build a web app that can be hosted directly from CDNs like Firebase and Github Pages.
 Other alternatives are [React redux starter kit](https://github.com/davezuko/react-redux-starter-kit) and [React webpack generator](https://github.com/newtriks/generator-react-webpack).

 ## Conclusion

-There are several tools that will help bootstrap your react app, we selected a couple that we consider are quite good to have your application up and running in no time.
+There are several tools that will help bootstrap your React app, we looked at a couple that we consider are quite good to have that will have your application up and running in no time.
 But feel free to search for your own tools, and if you think that we are missing something, let us know in the comments.
-Setting up a React Project should be painless!
+Setting up a React project should be painless!

-{% include tweet_quote.html quote_text="Setting up a React Project should be painless!" %}
+{% include tweet_quote.html quote_text="Setting up a React project should be painless!" %}